MEDICAL VOICEOVER

 NO?

-I’ve studied Latin and ancient Greek, and so I know that the words anaemic, haemophilia and leukaemia relate to blood.
-Or that encephalitis or cephalometry will have something to do with our heads.
+Because I studied Latin and ancient Greek, I know that the words anaemic, haemophilia and leukaemia relate to blood, and that encephalitis or cephalometry will have something to do with our heads.

-Oh yes, that long word at the top of the page?
-Click the play button below:
+And remember that long word at the top of the page?
+Just click the play button below: